 Other primarily consists of postage, operational losses, litigation and regulatory matters expense and various other corporate overhead items such as facilities' costs and telephone charges.
 Postage is driven primarily by the number of our active accounts and the percentage of customers that utilize our electronic billing option.
-Fraud, or operational losses, are driven primarily by the number of our active Dual Card and general purpose cobranded credit card accounts.
+Fraud, or operational losses, are driven primarily by the number of our active Dual Card and general purpose co-branded credit card accounts.

-The "other" component increased by \$87 million, or 9.8%, for the year ended December 31, 2020, primarily due to a restructuring charge of \$46 million related to operating lease and other asset impairments, as well as higher operational losses.
+The "other" component decreased by \$332 million, or 34.0%, for the year ended December 31, 2021, primarily due to lower operational losses and a reduction in corporate overhead expenses.